sahilshaikh1634/NAMASTE-REACT/Assignments/5.Assignment/Readme.md

     - React Fiber algo to improve reconciliation diff algo.
     - When there is a change is a specefic component it will not re-render whole component but only the changed specific file.

+- Why we need keys in React?
+When do we need keys in React?
+    - We need keys in React to identify specific changes in component.
+    - It will help React to render component efficiently and for reconcilation of component.

+- Can we use index as keys in React?
+    - No, We can't..
+(Not recommeneded)

+- What is props in React?
+Ways to
+    - props in React is nothing but arguments in any function call.
+    - We just have to pass the argument in component.
+    - ```<ComponentName {arg1 = "arg1"}>```

+- What is a Config Driven UI ?
+    - Config Driven UI is that we get UI config from backend as an API json file.
+    - So, UI will change automatically when there is a change in API data.